freshcom/freshcom-api-reference/content/storefront.md

 ### List orders

 Use this endpoint to list some or all orders.
-By default only order with status `cart` will be returned.
+By default only order with status `opened` will be returned.

 **Authorization**

-Authorized roles: `customer`, `supportSpecialist`, `developer` and `administrator`
+Authorized roles: all

-Only user with role `supportSpecialist`, `developer` or `administrator` can list order that belongs to other customer.
-All other role can only list order that belongs to their associated customer.
+User with role other than `supportSpecialist`, `businessAnalyst`, `developer` and `administrator` can only list order that belongs to their associated customer.

 **Parameters**